alphagov/notifications-net-client/DOCUMENTATION.md

 SETX API_SENDING_KEY "API_whitelist_key for sending an SMS to a receiving number" SETX INBOUND_SMS_QUERY_KEY "API_test_key to get received text messages"
 ```

-_in the console? in the project directory? what do you actually do?_
+#### Enable NUnit tests for Visual Studio for Windows (optional)

+You should enable NUnit tests if you are doing development work on the GOV.UK Notify .NET client.
+This ensures that your new feature(s) work as you expect without breaking existing functionality.

+Install the NUnit3 Test Adapter using either the [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=NUnitDevelopers.NUnit3TestAdapter) [external link] or the [Nuget Package](https://www.nuget.org/packages/NUnit3TestAdapter/) [external link].

+If you are installing the GOV.UK Notify .NET client only to use GOV.UK Notify in your existing product or service, you do not have to enable NUnit tests.

-### Final steps - Visual Studio for Mac OS
+### Visual Studio for Mac OS

 If you are using Visual Studio for Mac OS, you must: